L34you/L34you/README.md

 - 👀 I’m interested in ...
 L3
 - 🌱 I’m currently learning ...
 L3
 - 💞️ I’m looking to collaborate on ...
 L3
-- 📫 How to reach me ... send L3
+- 📫 How to reach me ... send L3 2 me

 <!---
 L34you/L34you is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.